Armed U.S. gun rights activists rally against proposed Virginia gun laws

 T-SHIRTS AND TRUMP

-By late morning, there were no reports of violence, according to the Capitol Police, and no confrontations seen at the rally - belying fears that the gathering could spark bloodshed.
+By late morning, there were no reports of violence, according to the Capitol Police, and no confrontations beyond a minor scuffle seen at the rally, belying fears that the gathering could spark bloodshed.

 Many in the crowds were dressed in camouflage or tactical gear and carrying weapons as they exchanged pleasantries with others.
-Some browsed vendors’ pro-gun T-shirts and other merchandise, much of it carrying slogans supporting President Donald Trump.
+One held a long sniper rifle.
+Some browsed vendors’ pro-gun T-shirts and other merchandise, much of it carrying slogans supporting President Donald Trump, who has sharply criticized the gun-control proposals.

 Those wanting to enter Capitol Square to hear the morning’s speakers had to pass through a single entrance for security screening, leaving their guns outside.